 You can use your new national bus pass for free, off peak travel on any local bus in England, including London.
 In Cambridgeshire this means free travel Mondays to Fridays after 9.30am until the last bus and all day on weekends and bank holidays.

 This includes the Cambridge Park & Ride, Guided Busway and the X5 services.

 Excluded journeys are: long distance coach services, services with bookable seats and rail travel.

-In addition to this statutory Cambridgeshire County Council provides the following additional benefits to the statutory scheme:
+In addition Cambridgeshire County Council provides the following benefits to the statutory scheme:

 - concessionary bus passes may also be used on certain Dial-A-Ride services to give you a 50% reduction of the fare.
 Some other local benefits may apply.
 Please ask your district/city council or Dial-A-Ride scheme for further information

 - where the only bus serving a settlement departs prior to 9.30am, an exception may be made.
 Please check with the bus operator or the county council first